instant-dev/instant/README.md

 where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

-We built instant.dev for nimble development teams that;
+You can add instant.dev to any existing JavaScript project or use it to scaffold a new project from scratch.
+We built it for development teams that;

 1. Are using Postgres (AWS RDS, Railway, Vercel Postgres, Neon, Supabase) to manage their data and are working with one or more JavaScript backends.